-Proof of residency and current vehicle registration are required to purchase a new or replacement permit.
+Proof of residency AND current California vehicle registration are required to purchase a new or replacement permit.
 Acceptable forms of residency include a valid California driver's license, current utility bill (PG&E, cable, water, or garbage), or lease/mortgage statement.
-All documents, including registration, must show your name and current eligible address (All vehicles must be registered in California).
+All documents, including registration, must show your name and current eligible address.

-To purchase a replacement permit (if you sell your vehicle within the permit year), remove your old permit, the completed application above, and current valid California vehicle registration, then mail or bring both to the police department.
+To purchase a replacement permit (if you sell your vehicle during the permit period), you must submit, your old permit, the completed application above, and current valid California vehicle registration, then mail or bring everything to the police department.
 Replacement permits are non-transferable from vehicle to vehicle.
 You must return the old permit to the police department in order to receive the replacement permit.

-Permits must be placed on the outside of your vehicle, either on the back bumper or the rear window on the driver's side of the vehicle.
+Permits must be placed on the outside of your vehicle, drivers side, either on the back bumper or the lower rear window.

 Residential Parking Permits

-There are several areas in Mill Valley that have been designated by the City Council as Residential Parking Zones.
+There are several areas in Mill Valley that have been designated by the City Council as Residential Parking zones.
 Residents with an eligible address within these zones may purchase a Residential Parking Permit.
 This allows residents to park for up to 72 hours without restrictions as long as the permit is affixed to their vehicle.
 All other vehicles are limited to the posted time limit.
 (Mill Valley Municipal Codes 10.08.125 MVMC, 10.08.125.1 MVMC, 10.08.126 MVMC)

-Permits are $20 per vehicle and are valid from February 1st of the current year through January 31st of the following year.
+Permits are valid from February 1st of the current year through January 31st of the following year.
 Starting August 1st the permits will be prorated to half price for the remainder of the permit period.